PerMalmberg/du-yfs/README.md

 # Todo

-* Control speed in FlightFSM via PID instead of acceleration in states.
-* States should only work with the direction and adjust speed.
+* Too hard on the brakes when doing small movements around the waypoints.
 * Turn based on waypoint

 # Brakes

+- The value we now get is for both, we just must adjust it for atmo.
   Does enabling brakes cause up/down movement?
 They do!

 # Cross and dot